Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 <img class="centered post-img" srcset="/assets/img/articles/dynamic-type/examples/placeholders.png" alt="Dynamic Type UI example">

 You may have noticed some non-changing elements, namely the tab bar, and the navigation bar.
-Since generally, they are static-text elements and not represent the main content, they stay with the same size or just with minor changes.
+Since generally, they are static-text elements and do not represent the main content, they stay with the same size or just with minor changes.
 For native elements, Apple prepared placeholders.
 When a user holds a finger over an element, this placeholder appears.
 It's a win-win for developers and users, so keep in mind when planning to implement a custom tab bar or navigation controllers.

 <img class="centered post-img" srcset="/assets/img/articles/dynamic-type/examples/photos.png" alt="Dynamic Type UI example">